Short breaks

 2. resident in areas of the county covered by Wiltshire Council (i.e. this excludes Swindon), and

-3. meet the eligibility criteria on pages 2 and 3 of the Short Breaks Scheme Leaflet
+3. meet the eligibility criteria on page 4 of the Short Breaks Scheme Leaflet

 Please refer to the Short Breaks scheme leaflet for further information, terms and conditions.